-But anger repeatedly spilled over, and the sound of shouting and booing filled the auditorium as Superintendent Terry Connor tried to speak.
+But anger repeatedly spilled over, and the sound of shouting and booing filled the auditorium as Sarasota County Schools Superintendent Terry Connor tried to speak.

-"We don't want our schools to be co-located and occupied by a hope charter school," Connor said, referring to notices received this month at Booker Elementary, Brookside Middle and Oak Park School.
+"We don't want our schools to be co-located and occupied by a hope charter school," Connor said, referring to notices received this month at Booker Elementary, Brookside Middle and Oak Park schools.

-The letters say Miami-based Mater Academy, one of six companies allowed by the state of Florida to operate Schools of Hope, intends to take up available space in their buildings, starting August 2027.
+The letters say Miami-based Mater Academy, one of six companies allowed by the state to operate Schools of Hope, intends to take up available space in their buildings starting in August 2027.

-That's allowed now in Florida because the legislature expanded the definition of Schools of Hope.
+That's allowed in Florida because the Legislature expanded the definition of Schools of Hope.
 It used to be for low-performing schools in impoverished areas.
 Now, any school that has low enrollment must allow a charter school to take up its extra space.

-"This is not in response only to schools of hope," said Connor.
-"This has been a three year progression of a plan that we're going to be able to move to November 11 so that we can secure and protect ourselves from being occupied," Connor said.
+"This is not in response only to Schools of Hope," said Connor.
+"This has been a three-year progression of a plan that we're going to be able to move to Nov.
+11 so that we can secure and protect ourselves from being occupied," Connor said.

-The idea presented Monday night is to move Suncoast Polytechnical High School, which has 540 students, to Brookside Middle, which is at 45% capacity.
+The idea presented Monday night is to move Suncoast Polytechnical High, which has 540 students, to Brookside Middle, which is at 45% capacity.

 The result would be a new, larger Suncoast Polytechnical High School and Secondary School, serving grades 6 through 12, Connor said.

-As Connor described how Suncoast Polytechnical High School would leave its facilities and move to Brookside, the crowd began shouting, "No!"
+As Connor described how Suncoast Poly would move to Brookside, the crowd began shouting, "No!"

 "I know that it looks as if Suncoast is losing.
 They are gaining the ability to have more students, have more facilities," Connor said.